datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ```

 ##### Strip matching host port
-If true, Ambassador will strip the port from host/authority headers before processing and routing the request.
+If true, $productName$ will strip the port from host/authority headers before processing and routing the request.
 This only applies if the port matches the underlying Envoy listener port.

 ```yaml
 strip_matching_host_port: true